Birth of the Mother Baby Project - Karina's Story

 Karina has joined forces with Kathy Phelan, another Australian, now based in Silicon Valley, to create an app that will mix new technology and the best technical know-how to provide mums with simple techniques to overcome some of the challenges they face to breastfeeding.

-The Mother Baby Project has been a labor of love for Karina, who has taken time out from her work as a community nurse to turn this dream into a reality.
+The HelpMe Feed has been a labor of love for Karina, who has taken time out from her work as a community nurse to turn this dream into a reality.

 1. Tell us about yourself and where you live?